 When an LLC dissolves, it cannot enter into any new agreements or contracts.
-The LLC should also make sure to wind up any existing contracts or agreements.
+The LLC should also make sure to wind down any existing contracts or agreements.
 All assets of the LLC should be properly distributed, and all members must be given their share of the funds.

 If you still have questions on how to draft an operating agreement or how to remove an LLC member, you can consult a lawyer.
 A startup lawyer with experience in corporate and business law will be able to help you understand the situation and point you in the right direction.